 Raw Honey is the Most Nutritious

 As mentioned above, because of the different vitamins and enzymes, honey is incredibly nutritious in its raw form.
-Raw honey also contains various compounds that act as antioxidants such as phytochemicals, flavonoids, and ascorbic acid.
+Raw, unpasteurized honey also contains various compounds that act as antioxidants such as phytochemicals, flavonoids, and ascorbic acid.
 These antioxidants are thought to help with preventing cancers by combatting oxidative stress in our bodies.
 Raw honey has also been linked to helping reduce inflammation in the body, which also becomes useful in preventing atherosclerosis, diabetes, and heart disease.
 Because raw honey retains all of its natural sweetness, it can be a great healthy substitute for sugar and other sweeteners.

 Raw Honey Retains Healthy Pollens

 During the process that bees make honey, they leave certain amounts of pollen that has been collected from going back and forth to different flowers.
 These pollens can be very healthy for our consumption.
 Pollen is also helpful to honey producers.
 Companies can use the pollen to trace the honey back to the original source it came from in order to confirm it is completely real, pure honey.
 When the honey contains a higher amount of pollen, producers can trace it to the type of flower it came from, which then can be linked to the region of the country it originates.
 This can help to prove that the honey is fresh and from within the country.